-Every half term data needs to be entered into the school tracking system (Pupil Tracker) in the form of 'highlighting' the Developmental Matters.
-At the end of the Summer Half Term all data needs to be completed using the Developmental Matters, after Summer Half Term, all data will be assessed against the Statutory Early Learning Goals and recorded accordingly.
+At the end of every term data needs to be entered into the school tracking system (Pupil Tracker) in the form of 'highlighting' the Development Matters.
+At the end of the Summer Half Term all assessments need to be completed using the Development Matters.